grettke/help/help.md

 ```

 -   Understanding KOMA and how to use it
-    -   There are 4 ways to set letter metadata, listed "from the most specific to
+    -   There are 4 ways to set letter metadata, listed &ldquo;from the most specific to
-        the most general" (not sure exactly what this statement means, and the conclusion of my notes tries to make sense of what is really going on here and what is the best way to do things)
+        the most general&rdquo; (not sure exactly what this statement means, and the conclusion of my notes tries to make sense of what is really going on here and what is the best way to do things)
         -   Org option lines (ORG)
         -   Separate Org latex classes (LTX)
         -   Emacs Lisp variables (LISP)
         -   Letter Class Option files (LCO)
 -   Notes and thoughts on the ways to use it
     -   LTX
-        -   By following the setup directions, you do this, creating "my-letter" class
+        -   By following the setup directions, you do this, creating &ldquo;help-letter&rdquo; class
         -   Familiar and easy if you already know LaTeX
             -   At some point in your workflow, you **must** define a class to use, anyway
         -   Very easy to do, just define the class template and set `org-koma-letter-default-class`